Home

 2000s

-Fairchild would continue to acquiring smaller companies in order to pick up a growing charge of the semiconductor market and would operate manufacturing locations across the United States.
+Fairchild would continue to acquire smaller companies in order to pick up a growing charge of the semiconductor market and would operate manufacturing locations across the United States.
 The company showed continued growth during this period.

 2010s